 In general, unless you need intensive graphics processing, it’s a better idea to go with an upgraded CPU.

-As you’ll read later, GPUs tend to be extremely expensive in comparison and last for a shorter time.
+As you’ll read later, GPUs tend to be more expensive than last for a shorter time.

 Sticking with the simpler option of upgrading the CPU will improve your system’s speed without costing you too much.